Get free heat pump quotes

 £15,000

-If your home isn’t completely new, you should get a heat pump company to provide you with a free heat loss assessment before they give you a quote for one of their products.
+If your home isn’t new, you should get a heat pump company to provide you with a heat-loss assessment before they give you a quote for one of their products.
+You don’t want to get a heat pump installed, only to discover it’s too small to heat your home effectively.

-They’ll perform a calculation based on the age of the property, its size, the number and size of its rooms and radiators, and whether it has single or double glazing.
+A heat pump company can perform a calculation based on the age of the property, the number and size of its rooms and radiators and whether it has single or double glazing.

-So a three-bedroom will need a 5 kW heat pump, unless its insulation levels are low, in which case it’ll usually require a 7.5 kW machine.
-Naturally, this will add to your initial costs.
+That means a three-bedroom house will need a 5kW heat pump, unless its insulation levels are low, in which case it’ll usually require a 7.5kW machine.
+This will add to your initial costs, naturally.

 For more information about how much you’ll pay, check out our guide to air source heat pump costs.